silabs-ibm/IBM-Cloud-Private/README.md

 [SpringAppWithMonitoring](Common/SpringAppWithMonitoring): A simple spring application with built in actuator package and all management endpoints exposed.

+- E2E-Applications:

+[Calculator-Spring-Boot](E2E-Applications/Calculator-Spring-Boot): A spring boot implementation of the calculator application, with discovery through eureka, tracing and monitoring support, microservices with kafka

 - Istio:

 [Calculator](Istio/Calculator): A simple microservices application with istio to demonstrate various features.